Freyberg High School: History

 The school was founded in 1955 and named for World War II hero and former Governor General, Bernard Freyberg.
 His name is reflected not only in the name of the school, but also of the school's gymnasium, Lord Freyberg Memorial Gymnasium.
 In addition, the school's mascot is the salamander, which was Freyberg's nom de guerre during the First World War.
 The school's yearbook, the Salamander, also adopts this name.
 The name given to him by Māori, Te Pou Hōia, is also reflected in the Māori name for the school.

 Like most New Zealand state secondary schools built in the mid-1950s, Freyberg High School is of Henderson-type construction, with long single-storey classrooms blocks of timber construction interconnected by a central spine.
 Additional classroom facilities have been built over the years to aid in the growing student numbers.

 In 1993, Russell Trethewey took on the post of Principal.
 By his retirement and replacement by Michael McMenamin in 2004, the school roll had reached over 1200.
 At the end of 2008, McMenamin returned to New Plymouth Boys' High School after five years at Freyberg High School.
 He was replaced as Principal by long-serving Deputy Principal Peter Brooks.

 In 2005, the school celebrated its 50th Jubilee and in 2015, celebrated its 60th Jubilee.

 In October 2022, Brooks retired as Principal after more than a decade in the role.
 He was replaced by Whangaparaoa College deputy principal Graeme Williams.

-Sports

-Rivalries

-Freyberg High School annually conducts sports exchanges with Taradale High School and Kapiti College.
-The junior school also participates in a Central Six competition.
-There is also a rivalry between Freyberg and Awatapu College for the Mark Ranby Trophy in rugby union.
+In March 2024, the school attracted media attention after several students staged a haka (war dance) Ka Mate during a visit by Associate Education Minister David Seymour to protest against the Government's proposal to slash the free school lunch programme Ka Ora, Ka Ako and perceived anti-Māori policies.
+One student waving the National Māori flag also spat near the feet of Seymour.
+In response, Principal Graeme Williams condemned the students' behaviour as "totally unacceptable" and stated that those responsible would be subject to disciplinary procedures.
+Following a 7,000-strong petition supporting the students, Williams announced that no disciplinary action would be taken against the students involved in the protest.
+Instead, he confirmed the school would work with the local iwi (tribe) Ngāti Ruanui Tumu Whakaae, the Ministry of Education, board of trustees, its Māori department and students to develop restorative processes to address the incident.